davidelan/psychology-test/README.md

 ### Site owner goals

 Present a program that gives clear instructions and information each time a user visits.
-Present a program that gives clear feedbaks when inputting wrong data/choice Read and write information from/to Google Sheets containing the questionnaires and various descriptions.
+Present a program that gives clear feedbacks when inputting wrong data/choice Read and write information from/to Google Sheets containing the questionnaires and various descriptions.
-Give the user an idea of how anxiety assessment looks like
+Give the user an idea of what an anxiety assessment looks like

 ### Pre development

-In order to see the general flow of the program I created a flow chart with all the main steps.
+In order to see the general flow of the program, I created a flow chart with all the main steps.

 ![flow chart](/assets/images/flowchart.jpg)

 ### Development

 The code was written based on the idea depicted in the flow chart above.
 Each section of the program was written sequentially, meaning that all necessary coding was written for the first functionality and every else was written according to the needs of the development.
 The first part of the program is dedicated to the imports and the declaration of variables.
-Particularly important was the idea to crate variables that contain the link to the GoogleSheet cells, in which the information for the questionnaires and the descriptions is stored.
+Particularly important was the idea to create variables that contain the link to the GoogleSheet cells, in which the information for the questionnaires and the descriptions is stored.

 ## Features

 ### Slow Typing Instructions

 In order to display the information in a more readable way and more user friendly, I used a typing effect that prints the letters of each word in a slower motion.
-This is used througout the program.
-I actually created two functions for this purpose, one that prints the information a bit slower that the other.
+This is used throughout the program.
+I actually created two functions for this purpose, one that prints the information a bit slower than the other.
 The slower function was used to display the information obtained from the GoogleSheet.
 For every other printing the other (a bit faster) function was used.

 ### Colored Text Typing